madaan/memprompt/README.md

 * _Please note that you need to `export OPENAI_API_KEY="YOUR_OPENAI_KEY"` before running the scripts._

 * The required libraries are listed in the requirements.txt file.

+## Notebook

+* This [notebook](https://github.com/madaan/memprompt/blob/main/YoavsPythonPrompts.ipynb) implements a version of memprompt (called grow-prompt in the paper) for simulating a Python terminal.
+The repo has a lot more going on, including memory-based querying, but this notebook captures one important aspect of the work (stateful interactions with few-shot models).

 ### Streaming with memory